OCD Intensive Treatment in Ontario

 For adults whose OCD has begun to limit functioning, independence, or quality of life.

 The Lotus OCD Intensive program was created to bridge the gap in OCD treatment offered in Ontario.
-This program is intended for people living with moderate to severe obsessive-compulsive disorder who need more than weekly therapy appointments but do not require an inpatient treatment program.
+It is intended for people living with moderate to severe obsessive-compulsive disorder who need more than weekly therapy appointments but do not require an inpatient treatment program.

 Many entering the program are:

-- Feel as if they are stuck or living in “a never-ending loop”
+• Feeling stuck or living in "a never-ending loop."

-- Feel as if they have “no choice” but to give in to OCD
+• Feeling as if they have "no choice" but to give in to OCD.

-Meaningful symptom reduction alongside restoration of autonomy and choice.
-Our aim is to help you to reduce compulsions and avoidance so that you regain your ability to make choices, free from OCD.
+Primary treatment goal: meaningful symptom reduction alongside restoration of autonomy and choice.
+Our aim is to help you reduce compulsions and avoidance so that you regain your ability to make choices, free from OCD.

 Grounded in Exposure and Response Prevention (ERP), the gold-standard treatment for OCD.